rech/abacus/README.md

 ## Contributing

 If you find a bug or have an issue please reach out via the GitHub Issue tracking system.
+If you are using Abacus in a project of you own please show your support and let us know on [Gitter][chat].

 ## License